Aaron Brink

-Aaron Franklin Brink (born November 12, 1974), also known by his stage name Dick Delaware, is an American professional mixed martial artist and pornographic film actor who competes in the Light Heavyweight division.
-He has competed for King of the Cage, RINGS, UFC and World Extreme Cagefighting.
-Out of 57 career bouts, only one has gone via decision.
+Aaron Franklin Brink (November 12, 1974 – May 26, 2023), also known by his stage name Dick Delaware, was an American professional mixed martial artist and pornographic film actor who competed in the Light Heavyweight division.
+He competed for King of the Cage, RINGS, UFC and World Extreme Cagefighting.
+Out of 57 career bouts, only one went to decision.

-Brink has made several mainstream appearances, including episodes of Intervention and Divorce Court.
-He portrayed Electro in Spider-Man XXX: A Porn Parody (2011).
-In 2019, Brink returned to the adult industry after a five-year hiatus.
+Brink has appeared in episodes of Intervention and Divorce Court and portrayed Electro in Spider-Man XXX: A Porn Parody (2011).

-He is the father of Anderson Lee Aldrich, who is accused of perpetrating the Club Q shooting in November 2022.
+He was the father of Anderson Lee Aldrich, who was convicted of perpetrating the Club Q shooting in November 2022.

 Early life

 Aaron Brink was born on November 12, 1974, in Newport Beach, California.
 Raised by his blue-collar father in Huntington Beach, he developed passions for wrestling and surfing.
 Brink attended Huntington High before being expelled for fighting.
 From 1989 to 1992, he was in and out of juvenile detention centers on eight occasions.

 Brink was arrested and sentenced to serve time for smuggling marijuana from Mexico into the United States.
-While at the Federal Correctional Institution, Terminal Island Brink spent his days training to fight on a heavy bag.
+While at the Federal Correctional Institution, Terminal Island, Brink spent his days training to fight on a heavy bag.
 He was released at age 24.

 Career

 After being released from prison, Brink connected with an old friend who encouraged him to enter mixed martial arts.
 He made his debut at the West Coast NHB Championships in December 1998, winning three fights via knockout.
-By 2003, he had fought 24 times, compiling a record of 15-8 (1).
-He has competed for the Gladiator Challenge promotion where he was Interim Heavyweight Champion and the Bare Knuckle Fighting Championship.
+By 2003, he had fought 24 times, compiling a record of 15–8 (1).
+He competed for the Gladiator Challenge promotion, where he was Interim Heavyweight Champion and the Bare Knuckle Fighting Championship.

 Brink entered the adult film industry under the name "Dick Delaware" after being encouraged by a producer at a party.
-He shot his first scene in 2002; it was released under the title Cum Drippers 4.
+He shot his first scene in 2002.

 Brink's adult film career was first revealed after he appeared in an episode of the television series Intervention discussing his addiction to methamphetamine.
 Brink later returned to the adult industry.